cilium/ebpf/cmd/bpf2go/README.md

 By exporting `$BPF_CFLAGS` from your build system you can then control all builds from a single location.

+## Generated types

+`bpf2go` generates Go types for all map keys and values by default.
+You can disable this behaviour using `-no-global-types`.
+You can add to the set of types by specifying `-type foo` for each type you'd like to generate.

 ## Examples

 See [examples/kprobe](../../examples/kprobe/main.go) for a fully worked out example.